projectatomic/atomic-site/source/docs/gettingstarted.md

 The address entry in the kubelet config file must match the KUBLET_ADDRESSES entry on the master.
 If hostnames are used, this also must match output of `hostname -f` on the minion.
 We're using the eth0 IP address like we did on the master.

+We are also setting up the cluster dns settings to allow service ip resolution using kube-dns.
+Make sure you put the space in before the first parameter in KUBELET_ARGS, otherwise the kubelet daemon sees the rest of the line as a single parameter to cluster_dns and will fail to start up.

     [fedora@atomic01 ~]$ sudo vi /etc/kubernetes/kubelet
     # The address for the info server to serve on (set to 0.0.0.0 or "" for all interfaces)
     KUBELET_ADDRESS="--address=192.168.122.11"

     # You may leave this blank to use the actual hostname
     KUBELET_HOSTNAME="--hostname_override=192.168.122.11"

+    # Add your own!
+    KUBELET_ARGS=" --cluster_dns=10.254.0.10 --cluster_domain=kubernetes.local"

 Set the location of the etcd server, here we've got the single service on the master.